 Accounts receivable are stated at the amount billed to ACE's natural gas supplier under the terms of the natural gas supply agreement.
-At March 31, 2022 and 2021, accounts receivable consisted primarily of amounts due from ACE's natural gas supplier for the contractual marketing fee.
-At March 31, 2021, accounts receivable also included other incentives due from ACE's natural gas supplier.
+At March 31, 2023 and 2022, accounts receivable consisted primarily of amounts due from ACE's natural gas supplier for the contractual marketing fee.
 Accounts receivable are ordinarily due 30 days after the issuance of the invoice.
 Accounts past due more than 120 days are considered delinquent.
 Delinquent receivables are charged off as they are deemed uncollectible.
-Management did not establish an allowance for doubtful accounts at March 31, 2022 and 2021, as there were no delinquent receivables.
+ACE does not believe an allowance for doubtful accounts is necessary at March 31, 2023 and 2022, as there were no delinquent accounts.